Managing Your Availability

 Meeting Limits

-Meeting limits cap the number of interviews you’ll accept per day.
-This prevents candidates from filling your entire calendar with back-to-back interviews.
+Meeting limits let you record a cap on how many interviews you’ll accept within a time period — per day, per week, and per month.
+The goal is to keep candidates from filling your entire calendar with back-to-back interviews.

 Setting Limits